BIOLOGY FOR LIFE

 Everything above

 is scored for completion, roughly 5-10 class lab points per task.
 Something small like writing a problem question is worth 5 points, something bigger like the draft of the introduction would be worth 10 points.
-The teacher will read and approve every problem question - once it is approved it is added to the list (which everyone can see) and if it's not approved (because it's too simple, too complex, not ethical, or lame...) then the student will be asked to try again.
+I will read and approve every problem question; approval is dependent on biological relevance, safety and ability to collect enough relevant data within the time frame.
+Once the problem question has been approved, it is added to the list (which everyone can see) and if it's not approved (because it's too simple, too complex, not ethical, not safe, not relevant...) then the student will be asked to try again.
 A student cannot move on to the next step in the process until they complete the previous step.
 Once a problem question has been approved, a student can't change it without discussion with the teacher.

 Common feedback is shared with all students but I, as the teacher, actually only spot check the details of a few of the students work.
 For example, if I get 120 draft introductions turned in, I will randomly read 10 in detail - and anonymously share the feedback from those 10 with all 120 students.
 Then, for the next section I will repeat with another (different) random 10 students.
 I do this because there is absolutely NO WAY to read 120 students "in process" IA work.
 Additionally, the IA is an ASSESSMENT and so per IB guidelines I can't be providing specific feedback to individual students.
 Students can absolutely talk to me, ask questions, get help.... but it has to be on their initiative not mine.